 Hyzon Motors to deliver five heavy-duty fuel cell trucks to Australia

 Also made public today was that Hyzon Motors would be delivering five heavy-duty fuel cell trucks for a Queensland zinc refinery operation Sun Metals.
 The five 154-tonne hydrogen trucks are expected to provide 480kW of power.
-They will be used in road train configurations by the Korea Zinc subsidiary Ark Energy and its sister company Townsville Logistics.
+They will be used in road train configurations by the Korea Zinc subsidiary Ark Energy and Townsville Logistics.

 For refuelling, Sun Metals and Ark Energy have already built their own hydrogen refilling station.
-This endeavour was supported by the Queensland government’s Hydrogen Industry Development Fund, the aim is to build the Australian state’s first major renewable hydrogen supply chain.
+This endeavour was supported by the Queensland government’s Hydrogen Industry Development Fund.
+The aim is to build the Australian state’s first major renewable hydrogen supply chain.

 “When we scoured the world for fuel cell trucks, we found that Hyzon Motors was the only hydrogen mobility company that could manufacture fuel cells stacks with a sufficient power density to meet our requirements, including the ultra-heavy payload and built to Australian Design Rules,” said Ark Energy CEO Daniel Kim.
 “In addition, Hyzon Motors was the only OEM that was interested in supplying the Australian market in the next 18 months,” he explained.